PunkIslamist/mono/README.md

 To get all submodules, run `git submodule update --init --recursive`.

+## Managing tool versions with asdf

+[asdf](https://github.com/asdf-vm/asdf) is a version manager (pretty much) all runimtes.
+It allows managing runtime versions per folder.
+The version(s) to use are defined in `.tool-versions` files.

+> Important!
+Always read the docs of a asdf plugin before installing it.
+They usually have dependencies that must be met first.

 ## Haskell

 To build single file programs, run `runhs compile <file>`.
 Ensure you have `runhs` installed via `stack install runhs`.
 Ensure you have stack installed via `scoop install stack`.

+## Elixir/Erlang

+Install via [asdf](#managing-tool-versions-with-asdf).
+Make sure to read the docs as Erlang needs to be installed first.

 ## Clojure